hal/model-graph/README.md

 ### Attributes

-The top twenty of resources with lots of attributes:
+The top twenty resources with lots of attributes:

 ```cypher
 MATCH (r:Resource)-[has:HAS_ATTRIBUTE]->()